 From these humble beginnings the school’s enrollment grew steadily.
 In 1924 increasing enrollment necessitated the construction of a new, larger school.
 At that time classes were moved out of the Church and into the current school building.
 Interest in the school continued to grow as the Wallingford and Green Lake neighborhoods developed and enrollment peaked in 1965.

 Today, the school enrolls approximately 215 students in eleven classrooms.
-This includes a 3-year-old Preschool, a 4-year-old Prekindergarten, and one classroom each of Kindergarten through 8th grade.
+This includes a Preschool for 3-year-olds, a Pre-kindergarten for 4-year-olds, and one classroom for each grade Kindergarten through the 8th grade.